Languages of Mali: Language descriptions

-Most of the languages of Mali are among the Mande languages, which is generally accepted as a branch of Niger–Congo, Africa's largest language family.
+Most of the languages of Mali are among the Mande languages.
+The Mande family is traditionally counted as a branch of Niger–Congo, Africa's largest language family, though this view has been questioned.
 Non-Mande languages include the Dogon languages, perhaps another Niger–Congo branch, and the Senufo languages, which are unquestionably part of that family.

 Mande, Senufo, and Dogon stand out among Niger–Congo because of their divergent SOV basic word order.
 The Gur languages are represented by Bomu on the Bani River of Mali and Burkina Faso.
 Fulfulde, spoken throughout West Africa, is a member of the Senegambian branch.

 Other language families include Afro-Asiatic, represented by the Berber language Tamasheq and by Arabic, and the Songhay languages, which have traditionally been classified as Nilo-Saharan but may constitute an independent language family.

 Spoken languages

 The following table gives a summary of the 63 spoken languages reported by Ethnologue (there are also 3 sign languages):